checkedc/checkedc-clang/docs/checkedc/Implementation-Notes.md

 temporary expression.
 The name used in diagnostic messages is `value of e`, where `e` is the expression whose result is being computed and bound to the temporary.
 The `CHKBBindTemporaryExpr` is not a subexpression of the `BoundsValueExpr`.
-Insstead, it is similar to a declaration reference in a `DeclRefExpr`.
+Instead, it is similar to a declaration reference in a `DeclRefExpr`.

 Temporary variables are introduced for string and array